Lamart Cooper: College career

-Coming out of high school, Cooper was ignored by college recruiters due to his small size (5'6" and 145 pounds).
+Coming out of high school, Cooper was ignored by college recruiters due to his small size (5 ft 6 in and 145 lb).
 He enrolled at Antelope Valley College, a junior college in California.
 His high school coach had previously talked to Antelope Valley head coach Brent Carder about Cooper.
 Carder later stated he told Cooper's coach he "didn't think it would be a good idea for a 5-6 wide receiver to come all the way from Florida."
 On the first day of practice, Cooper impressed Carder with a 4.28 second 40-yard dash.
 During the 1991 season, he led the team in all-purpose yards with 1,021, earning first-team All-Foothill Conference honors as a kick returner.
 Cooper played receiver, running back, and quarterback in 1992, spending time at each position during every game that year.
 He finished the 1992 season with 1,552 all-purpose yards, including 833 receiving yards and 295 rushing yards, garnering Foothill MVP recognition.
 He scored two touchdowns in the K-Swiss Bowl, helping Antelope Valley beat Glendale Community College by a score of 24–23.
 Cooper was named the California junior college player of the year for his performance during the 1992 season.
 His 50 career receptions and 1,128 receiving yards were both school records.
 Cooper was also used as a kick returner while at Antelope Valley.

-After sitting out the 1993 season, Cooper transferred to play for the Wayne State Wildcats of Wayne State College in 1994.
+After sitting out the 1993 season, Cooper transferred to play for the Wayne State Wildcats of Wayne, Nebraska, in 1994.
 He started all ten games at wide receiver as a senior in 1995, catching 54 passes for 766 yards and eight touchdowns.
 He also had a school record 95-yard kick return touchdown and tied a school record with an 87-yard punt return touchdown.
 Cooper played in 18 total games during his two years at Wayne State, catching 76 passes for 1,067 yards and 12 touchdowns.
 He also participated in track at Wayne State.
 During the spring 1995 indoor track season, Cooper set a school record in the 55-meter dash with 6.26 seconds.
 He also finished third at the NCAA Division II nationals with a time of 6.29, earning All-American honors.
 He was the Division II 55-meter indoor champion in March 1996 with a time of 6.30 seconds, becoming Wayne State's first-ever national champion in any sport.
 He majored in sports management at Wayne State.